thma/PolysemyCleanArchitecture/README.md

 configuration, Logging, etc.

 The Logging effect `Trace` ships with Polysemy, so we don't have to implement anything here.
-(Of course we could overzealously implement our own Graylog adapter here, but I leave this as an exercise for the reader... )
+(Of course we could overzealously implement our own Graylog adapter here, Hingegen hat unser `reservationServer` eine Typensignatur but I leave this as an exercise for the reader... )

-But as the `KVS` type is our own invention we have to provide our own implementations.
+However, as the `KVS` type is our own invention we'll have to provide our own implementations.
-(Of course, we could have used the `KVStore` type from [polysemy-zoo](https://hackage.haskell.org/package/polysemy-zoo-0.7.0.0/docs/Polysemy-KVStore.html), but for didactic purposes we will roll our own.)
+(We could have used the `KVStore` type from [polysemy-zoo](https://hackage.haskell.org/package/polysemy-zoo-0.7.0.0/docs/Polysemy-KVStore.html), but for didactic purposes we will roll our own.)

 The following code is the in-memory implementation from the [KVSInMemory](src/InterfaceAdapters/KVSInMemory.hs) module.
-It defines a key-value store in term of `State (Map k v)` that is a `Map k v` in a `State` effect context:
+It defines a key-value store in terms of `State (Map k v)` that is a `Map k v` in a `State` effect context:

 ```haskell
 runKvsOnMapState :: ( Member (State (M.Map k v)) r, Ord k)